Luanipe/Luanipe/README.md

 </h1>

 <div align="center">
-Software developer with 2 years of experience in process automation and requirements management, working at Samsung with Next.js, TailwindCSS, Django, Flask, and MongoDB.
-Experienced in web development using Python, PHP, React.js, and Node.js.
+Software developer with 3 years of experience in process automation and requirements management, working at Samsung with Next.js, TailwindCSS, Django, Flask, MongoDB and PostgreSQL.
 </div>

 <br>